4p00rv/test-revolut/README.md

 ## Directory structure

-- `scripts`: This holds the scripts required for distinguishing dependecies installation in dev and prod environment.
+- `scripts`: This holds the scripts required for distinguishing dependencies installation in dev and prod environment.
 - `server`: Holds the application code.
 - `tests`: Tests reside here.